portworx/pds-api-go-client/pds/v1alpha/docs/ControllersPaginatedDeployments.md

 `func (o *ControllersPaginatedDeployments) HasData() bool`

 HasData returns a boolean if a field has been set.

+### GetPagination

+`func (o *ControllersPaginatedDeployments) GetPagination() ConstraintPagination`

+GetPagination returns the Pagination field if non-nil, zero value otherwise.

+### GetPaginationOk

+`func (o *ControllersPaginatedDeployments) GetPaginationOk() (*ConstraintPagination, bool)`

+GetPaginationOk returns a tuple with the Pagination field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPagination

+`func (o *ControllersPaginatedDeployments) SetPagination(v ConstraintPagination)`

+SetPagination sets Pagination field to given value.

+### HasPagination

+`func (o *ControllersPaginatedDeployments) HasPagination() bool`

+HasPagination returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)